Command line script guide

 - Centos 5.9

-- The latest version of the Java applet.
+- The latest version of Java.

 - An active UNSW zID and zPass.
 To verify your zID/zPass visit the UNSW Identity management page.